Oluchi Okananwa and Duke beat North Carolina 47-38 and advance to program's 12th women's Elite Eight

 BIRMINGHAM, Ala.
 (AP) — Oluchi Okananwa had her third double-double of the season and Duke beat Atlantic Coast Conference rival North Carolina 47-38 in a grind-it-out defensive battle on Friday, sending the Blue Devils to the Elite Eight of the women's NCAA Tournament.

-The second-seeded Blue Devils climbed out of an early 11-0 to advance to the 12th regional final in program history and first since 2013.
-Duke will play either No. 1 seed and defending champion South Carolina or fourth-seeded Maryland.
+The second-seeded Blue Devils climbed out of an early 11-0 hole to advance to the 12th regional final in program history and first since 2013.
+Duke will play No. 1 seed and defending champion South Carolina, which beat Maryland 71-67.

 “I'll be honest.
 I was a little worried down 11-0 and we hadn't scored at all in the game,” Duke coach Kara Lawson said.
 “But I don't think there's ever been a shutout.
 I felt pretty good we could score at some point.”